 9. Add the cookie crumbles to the top of the fudge layer, then freeze for about 2 hours, until mostly firm.

 10. About 20 minutes before you need it, set the vanilla ice cream out to soften.
+Once softened, stir it up until smooth and creamy.
 Add the vanilla ice cream to the top of the cake, then freeze until firm, 2-3 hours.